11+ guide 11+ basics Updated 1 Apr 2026 5 min read

 Remove schools that no longer make sense on travel, admissions reality, or fit.
 Use the comparison guide.

-3. Order preferences around real choices
+3. Order preferences around schools you would accept

 4. Prepare for offer day and possible waiting-list movement